nsde/spam-blacklist/README.md

 ### Supported web browsers
 [uBlacklist](https://github.com/iorate/ublacklist) - the extension this filter list mainly was made for - works on almost all on desktop computers.
 On Android, you can use [Kiwi](https://alternativeto.net/software/kiwi-browser/about/) and on iOS, Safari.

+***
+**Info** At 28th Nov 2022, this repository has been renamed from "spam-sites" to "spam-blacklist".
+If any URL 404s, simply replace it accordingly.